Neuro Exam Checklist

 Mental status examination

-A critical component of the neurological exam, the mental status section typically includes assessments of:
+A critical component of the neurological exam, the mental status section typically includes evaluating one's:

 • Alertness